Michael E. Mann: Defamation lawsuits

 In 2011, the Frontier Centre for Public Policy think tank interviewed Tim Ball and published his allegations about Mann and the CRU email controversy.
 Mann promptly sued for defamation against Ball, the Frontier Centre and its interviewer.
-In June 2019, the Frontier Centre apologized for publishing, on its website and in letters, "untrue and disparaging accusations which impugned the character of Dr. Mann".
+In June 2019, the Frontier Centre apologized for publishing "untrue and disparaging accusations which impugned the character of Dr. Mann".
 It said that Mann had "graciously accepted our apology and retraction".
 This did not settle Mann's claims against Ball, who remained a defendant.
 On March 21, 2019, Ball applied to the court to dismiss the action for delay; this request was granted at a hearing on August 22, 2019, and court costs were awarded to Ball.
 The actual defamation claims were not judged, but instead, the case was dismissed due to delay, for which Mann and his legal team were held responsible.